talkingcode/talkingcode.github.io/source/podcast/2014-03-27-ep-13-moritz-plassnig.markdown

   - :quote: "It’s important for any product that you find a way to create a ‘wow’ moment - really, really fast."
     :tweet: "&quot;It’s important for any product that you find a way to create a ‘wow’ moment - really, really fast.&quot; @moritzplassnig"
   - :quote: "Focus on doing just a few things.
 Do them really, really good.
 Then focus on the next things."
-    :tweet: &quot;Focus on doing just a few things.
+    :tweet: "&quot;Focus on doing just a few things.
 Do them really, really good.
 Then focus on the next things.&quot; @moritzplassnig #SaaS"
 ---